WDAY Stock Analysis — Workday

 Bull Case

-With analysts forecasting 306.8% EPS growth and a forward P/E of just 11.4x, the stock is cheap for the level of earnings growth expected.
+With analysts forecasting 287.8% EPS growth and a forward P/E of just 10.1x, you're paying a bargain price for explosive expected earnings if the growth materializes.

 Bear Case